-5. Testing Methods:
+5. Response to Q7: Testing Methods

 No modelling available can ever genuinely replicate the behaviour of a fire in a complex building in the real world while no fire test on a perfect installation can ever replicate fire behaviour in buildings that have received real world installation practices.
 Desktop studies do not produce a reliable indication of fire performance.